-29. Members are referred to the Secretary of State's Guidance particularly in relation to crime and disorder, public safety and dealing with representations.
-A full copy of the revised guidance will be available at your meeting and the relevant sections of the Guidance are reproduced at Appendix 4.
+Members are referred to the Secretary of State's Guidance in relation to the prevention of crime and disorder and the review process.
+A full copy of the guidance is provided in this review pack and the relevant sections of the Guidance are reproduced at Appendix 8.